-The parameter estimates in Column (4) show that the displacement effect on moving home does not vary greatly in worker characteristics.
-For example, housing tenure seems to have no role in the displacement effect on moving home.
-The finding that the displacement effect on moving home does not differ between tenants and homeowners, could be explained by the fact that Dutch tenants typically are in social rented housing.
-Although social tenants have generally lower transaction costs of moving than homeowners, rent control and the waiting list for social rented housing reduce home moves (Munch and Svarer, 2002; Kattenberg and Hassink, 2017).
+The parameter estimates in Column (4) show that the displacement effect on changing home does not vary greatly in worker characteristics.
+For example, housing state seems to have no role in the displacement effect on changing home.
+The finding that the displacement effect on changing home does not differ between tenants and homeowners, could be explained by the fact that Dutch tenants typically are in social rental housing.
+Although social tenants have generally lower transaction costs of changing home than homeowners, rent control and the waiting list for social rental housing reduce home changes (Munch and Svarer, 2002; Kattenberg and Hassink, 2017).
 In addition, the estimates suggest that for underwater owners, job displacement does not function as a trigger of default.
-The double trigger theory of default predicts that households are likely to experience a default and move home if two trigger events occur (e.g., Foote et al., 2008).
-Our finding is in contrast with the studies of Niu and Ding (2015); Bricker and Bucks (2016), who show that job loss increases the foreclosure rate in the U.S., especially for workers with negative home equity.
+In the housing literature, the double trigger theory of default predicts that households are likely to experience a default and change home if two conditions are met: (i) the household is underwater and (ii) the household experiences an additional shock that prompts a relocation to a different home (Foote et al., 2008).
+In the context of our paper, job displacement could be considered as the potential second trigger that prompts a move out of the house.
+However, we do not find evidence of this mechanism.
+Our finding is in contrast with the studies of Niu and Ding (2015) and Bricker and Bucks (2016), who show that job loss increases the foreclosure rate in the U.S., especially for workers with negative home equity.
 The disparity between the findings can be explained by the different institutional setting, as in the Netherlands the share of housing going into default and foreclosure is relatively low.
-The main reason for the low rate of default is, among others, the fact that all mortgage loans are recourse loans.
+A main reason for the low rate of default is, among others, the fact that all mortgage loans are full recourse loans.